Two Sigma Investments, LP

-Javier Diaz-Montes is currently Research Faculty of the Electrical and Computer Engineering at Rutgers University and a member of the Rutgers Discovery Informatics Institute (RDI2) and Cloud and Autonomic Computing Center (CAC).
+Javier Diaz-Montes is currently Software Engineer at Two Sigma.
 He received his PhD degree in Computer Science from the Universidad de Castilla-La Mancha (UCLM), Spain ("Doctor Europeus", Feb.
 2010).
-Before joining Rutgers, he was Postdoctoral Fellow of the Pervasive Technology Institute at Indiana University and member of the Community Grid Lab .
+Before joining Two Sigma, he was Assistant Research Professor at Rutgers University and a member of the Rutgers Discovery Informatics Institute (RDI2).
+He was also Postdoctoral Fellow at Indiana University.

-Previously I worked in the FutureGrid Project leading the development of FutureGrid Rain.
+I worked in the FutureGrid Project leading the development of FutureGrid Rain.
 Rain is a tool that will allow users to place customized environments like virtual clusters or IaaS frameworks onto resources.
 The process of raining goes beyond the services offered by existing scheduling tools due to its higher-level toolset targeting virtualized and non-virtualized resources.
 Rain will be able to move resources from one infrastructure to another, compare the execution of an experiment in the different supported infrastructures, and easily deploy full environments like Hadoop on different infrastructures using user's customized images.

 Rain is supported by a flexible image management framework, which defines the full life cycle of the images in FutureGrid.
 It involves the process of creating, customizing, storing, sharing and registering images for different FutureGrid environments.
 To this end, we have develop several components to perform the different tasks involved.
 First, we have an Image Generation tool that creates and customizes images according to user requirements.
 The second component is the Image Repository, which is in charge of storing, cataloging and sharing images.
 The last component is an Image Registration tool, which prepares, uploads and registers images for specific environments, like HPC or cloud frameworks.
 It also decides if an image is secure enough to be registered or if it needs additional security tests.